ColdBrew-Creative/Baseplate/README.md

 When you make changes to any of the scss files, your main.css file will be automatically updated.
 You don't edit main.css directly, Grunt takes care of that for you.

-## HTML
-A bare bones index.html template.

-## CSS
+## SCSS
 * `_config.scss` Put all your variables in here e.g. colors, padding, border radius - this helps with consistency across your project.
 * `_forms.scss` Some basic form styles.
 * `_layout.scss` This is where your main styles go.
-I typically have header, footer, logo classes here.
+Typically things like header, footer, logo classes go here.
 * `_links.scss` Styles for any text links and/or buttons.
 * `_media.scss` Styles for images, video etc.
 * `_mixins.scss` Reusabled SASS mixins e.g. clearfix.